James A. HemphillShareholder

 In addition to providing pro bono representation to clients such as Texas RioGrande Legal Aid and through Volunteer Legal Services of Central Texas, Jim is proud to serve in several volunteer capacities for community and professional organizations.

-- Chair, Board of Directors, Easter Seals of Central Texas
+- Member and Former Chair, Board of Directors, Easterseals of Central Texas

-- Board of Directors, Freedom of Information Foundation of Texas
+- Vice President and Director, Freedom of Information Foundation of Texas

 - Treasurer, Texas Law Review Association

-- Co-chair, Trial Tactics Committee, Media Law Resource Center
+- Co-chair, Litigation Committee, Media Law Resource Center

 PUBLICATIONS AND PRESENTATIONS

 He has given presentations and appeared on panels addressing a variety of trial law topics, including a State Bar of Texas seminar on litigation issues for intellectual property transactional lawyers, talks on the Texas Anti-SLAPP statute at the State Bar of Texas and the Austin Bar Association, open records and meetings presentations at a seminar for Texas criminal court judges and at the Agricultural Law Conference, a speech on Internet liability issues for the Practicing Law Institute’s computer law conference, and a seminar on liability issues for national computer users’ group.
 Jim gives guest lectures on media and First Amendment law regularly at area colleges and universities.

 He is also a frequent panelist at national media law seminars.